George Busbee: Personal life

 After his service as governor, Busbee joined the Atlanta law firm King & Spalding and moved to the Atlanta suburb of Duluth.

-Busbee was married to the former Mary Elizabeth "Mary Beth" Talbot (1927-2012), originally from Ruston in north Louisiana.
+Busbee was married to the former Mary Elizabeth "Mary Beth" Talbot (1927–2012), originally from Ruston in north Louisiana.
 The sixth child of a country physician, Dr. and Mrs. B. H. Talbot, she graduated from Louisiana Tech University with a Bachelor of Science degree in biological sciences and also did graduate work in pathology at Charity Hospital in New Orleans.
 She moved to Georgia to work as a medical technician at Athens General Hospital in Athens, where she met George Busbee, then a law student.
 In 1952, they relocated to Albany, where they remained until his inauguration as governor in January 1975.
 As First Lady of Georgia, Mrs. Busbee was known for her emphasis on volunteerism.
 In 1985, she co-authored a cookbook, Guess Who's Coming to Dinner, about favorite recipes and guests served at the governor's mansion during her eight years there.
 Mrs. Busbee was a 40-year cancer survivor.

 The Busbees had four children, Beth Kindt and husband John, Jan Curtis and husband Carlton, George D. Busbee, Jr., and wife Tammy, and Jeff Busbee and wife Kelly.
-After the governorship, the Busbees started a church in their home while they resided in Duluth.
+After the governorship, the Busbees started a church in their Duluth home.
 That congregation is now the Parkway Baptist Church.

 Death and legacy

-Busbee died of a heart attack at the Savannah International Airport in Savannah.
-George Busbee Parkway and Busbee Drive in the Town Center Mall area of Cobb County are named in his honor, as is Busbee Hall at the University of Georgia and the Busbee Center at Gwinnett Technical College.
+Busbee died of a heart attack on July 16, 2004, at the Savannah International Airport in Savannah.
+George Busbee Parkway and Busbee Drive in the Town Center Area Community Improvement District of Cobb County are named in his honor, as is Busbee Hall at the University of Georgia and the Busbee Center at Gwinnett Technical College.